uladkasach/programming-exercises/set_one/exercise_one/readme.md

     2. Node.js (used for testing) does not natively support ES6 imports yet, and the complexity of this code does not warrant adding babel to the work flow.
 2. This exercise was created with a multi-file structure for readability and testability
     - Testing utilizes Node.js and the Mocha package
+3. The `user_id` for which we retrieve data in the simulation is a constant as the focus of the prompt was not on user interfaces but interacting with servers